Egg Drop Coriander Broth

 Method

-2. Meanwhile, peel and chop the celeriac.
-Add to the softened onions along with the vegetable stock and a pinch of black pepper.
-Up the heat and bring to the boil, before reducing and simmering for 20 minutes with the lid on.
+4. Bring to the boil, before reducing and simmering for 20 mins with the lid on.
 Once the celeriac is soft, take the pot off the heat and blend well with a hand blender or food processor until smooth.

-3. Add the soft goats cheese and blend again until your soup is silky smooth.
+5. Add the soft goats cheese and blend again until your soup is silky smooth.
 Ladle into bowls, top with any spare goats cheese, extra virgin olive oil and a good crack of black pepper.

 Celariac goats cheese soup